How nginx processes a TCP/UDP session

 - TLS/SSL termination.
 The ngx_stream_ssl_module module is invoked at this phase.

 - Reading initial bytes of data into the preread buffer to allow modules such as ngx_stream_ssl_preread_module analyze the data before its processing.
+For njs, the js_preread directive is invoked at this phase.

 - Mandatory phase where data is actually processed, usually proxied to upstream servers, or a specified value is returned to a client.
+For njs, the js_filter directive is invoked at this phase.

 - The final phase where the result of a client session processing is recorded.
 The ngx_stream_log_module module is invoked at this phase.